packnback/site/packnback.github.io/content/blog/dedup_and_encryption.md

 With this scheme even if we uploaded the same directory twice on two different occasions, blocks would be shared across the snapshots.

+A keen observer would note that in this scheme only the tree leaves need to be encrypted, this will be important later for server side garbage collection.

 ### Can we apply compression?

 I *think* is no problem when compressing the plaintext after hashing but before encryption.
 I will wait for feedback on that.